sushantcode/changing-text-blinker/README.md

 npm i react-changing-text-blinker

 # How to use it?
-It is very easy to use it in your react project.
+It is very easy to use in your react project.
 You can simply use it by installing and importing to your react pages/components as a JSX component.

 ## Example
 ```